paschalogu/paschalogu/README.md

 - My name is Paschal Ogu.
 - I’m interested in Cloud Devops, Cloud Development, Cloud Architecture and Infrastructure.
 - I’m looking to collaborate and contribute on a variety of technologies.
-- My top used stacks are Python, Azure services, Terraform, Ansible, Azure, GCP, CI/CD, Docker, Kubernates, Microservices, Linus, Git.
+- My top used stacks are Python, Azure services, Terraform, Ansible, GCP, Jenkins, Docker, Kubernates, Microservices, Linus, Git.
 - Ask me about anything Cloud DevOps, Cloud Development and Architecture.